href="../../images/logo.svg"/>

 Frequently Asked Questions

 Technically yes - CHEP and PECO offer pallet rental for one-time shipments.
 But the economics rarely make sense for a single event.
 For a one-time need of 200 Grade B pallets at $6 each, buying costs $1,200.
-CHEP rental for the same 200 pallets at $5.50/trip plus loss fees would cost $1,200-$1,800 and require setting up a rental account.
+CHEP rental for the same 200 pallets at market rate/trip plus loss fees would cost $1,200-$1,800 and require setting up a rental account.
 Buying Grade B and either keeping or selling back is usually cheaper and simpler for one-time needs.

 Florida Pallet Supply does not offer traditional pallet rental.
 We sell pallets outright - new and recycled GMA pallets in Grade A, B, and C. We also offer pallet buyback programs, where you can sell surplus pallets back to us.
 For ongoing operations, our standing delivery programs provide the convenience of rental (regular delivery, predictable supply) without the rental fees, loss charges, and administrative overhead.